 However, OneDrive lacks some key features that most law firms deem essential such as email management, tagging, and document profiling.

 Is Dropbox Safe for Lawyers?

 Dropbox remains one of the most popular and widely used file-sharing options for lawyers.
 Security specialists recommend not using the free version, instead opting for the business version since it provides excellent flexibility and contains additional security features.

 Dropbox’s paid versions offer password flexibility, including the option to remotely disconnect individuals no longer working on the case or with the firm.
 Multiple security features work in tandem to keep critical legal files safe.
 Secure Sockets Layer (SSL) encryption, along with two-factor authentication, works in tandem with permission-based access.

 Attorneys and law firms that use Dropbox should closely read the company’s terms of service, including a mandatory binding arbitration clause.
 The company’s terms of service also ban class action lawsuits against Dropbox.

 The paid version of Dropbox provides 3 TB (terabytes) of storage for a one user account.
 However, the company requires three or more users for advanced plans.

 Overall, Dropbox is user-friendly and easy to use.
 However, the company’s document security features are not tailored for law firms, so exploring other options is highly advised.

-Transcription Outsourcing uses a secure file sharing program
+Ditto Transcripts uses a secure file sharing program